 Whistling Sands is a sandy National Trust beach at the north-western tip of the Llyn peninsula.
 The beach is backed by banks of sand and boulder clay, becoming rocky at the northern end.
 Parking is on grass at a National Trust car park, with a P&D machine for times when it is not attended.
 There is some space for roadside parking near the lane to the car park.
 Access to the beach is a walk of about 300 yards further down the lane, where there is a cafe / beach shop almost on the beach.
 Easier roadside parking can be found by continuing northwards along the lane to its next junction.
 A little further on, a footpath leads down to the northern end of the beach.

 The sand here consists mostly of rounded grains of quartz of a uniform size, which under dry conditions make a squeaky sound when walked upon - hence the name Whistling Sands.
+Surf conditions can be good in winter either side of high tide and with a south-west wind, but can get busy.
+Make sure you know where the rocks are!
 Dogs are not allowed between 1st April and 30th September.
-The welsh name 'Porth Oer' translates as 'Cold Port'.